weihaox/awesome-image-translation/awesome-clothed-human.md

 - [Team and People](#team-and-people)
 - [Dataset](#dataset)

+## Industry Demo or Product

+Highavenue: Turn yourself into a 3D model.

 ## 3D People Dressing and Clothing Draping

 **Neural 3D Clothes Retargeting from a Single Image.**<br>